 Here is the same information in a table format:

-- 4 LEDs lit means power bank fully charged
+- 4 LEDs lit means the power bank is fully charged

-- No LED lit means that the power bank is totally discharged
+- No LED lit means the power bank is totally discharged

 How to check the charge on power banks with two indicator LEDs.

 Some power banks have two LED indicator lights, normally a blue and a red LED.
 In this case, the LEDs indicate the following: